-It’s to see how you deal with things changing on the fly, how resilient you are in other words.
+It’s to see how you deal with things changing on the fly, in other words for them to see how resilient you are.

-So in most situations people when they are asked to change directions, from what they’re doing, they get frustrated, mad, they get into a bad state because they feel like they wasted time, and their time wasn’t appreciated and their work is wasted.
+In most situations, people when asked to change directions, from what they’re doing, they get frustrated, mad, they get into a bad state because they feel like they wasted time, and their time wasn’t appreciated and their work is wasted.

 So here’s how you answer:

 You answer it by telling a Story (of course).

 Use The SARI Formula which we’ll go through here.
 SARI stands for Situation, Action, Result and Interesting Features.